Mühlacker: 20th century

 The World War II ended in Mühlacker with destruction by air raids and artillery shelling.
 After 1945, 3000 refugees and displaced persons found settled in Mühlacker.

-As part of the district reform on January 1, 1973, the district Vaihingen was dissolved.
+Enzberg and Mühlhausen an der Enz became part of Mühlacker in 1972.
+As part of the district reform on 1 January 1973, the district Vaihingen was dissolved.
 The western region, with the town of Mühlacker became part of the newly formed Enzkreis.
 The eastern part of the district Vaihingen was incorporated into the district of Ludwigsburg.
+The community of Ötisheim joined onto the city as a Vereinbarte Verwaltungsgemeinschaft so as to act as a single municipality for certain tasks.
+Mühlacker also acts as a Mittelzentrum to Ötisheim, Maulbronn, Illingen, Knittlingen und Sternenfels.